Seamoose04/dashcam-processor/docs/architecture_overview.md

 }
 ```

-* `payload_ref` identifies the stored frame.
+* `payload_ref` identifies the stored frame on disk.
 * `dependencies` tracks all upstream frames used to produce this result.
-* When a task result is handled, the dispatcher checks if any other tasks still depend on the frame.
+* When a task result is handled, the dispatcher logic checks if any other tasks still depend on the frame.
 If not → `frame_store.delete_frame()`.

 ---